What Is Form 1040 ES? Paying Your Estimated Taxes

 • You should only submit paperwork with your quarterly tax payments if paying via check or money order.
 Online payments don't require Form 1040 ES submission.

-In this Article:
+In this article:

-What is 1040 ES?
-If you’re self-employed and you expect to owe $1,000 or more in taxes for the year (after deductions and credits), the IRS expects you to make quarterly tax payments.
-That’s because unlike traditional W-2 employees, your taxes are not withheld from your pay throughout the year.
-To figure out if (and how much) you owe in quarterly taxes, you’ll need the Form 1040 ES.
+To be more specific, if you’re self-employed and expect to owe $1,000 or more in taxes for the year (after deductions and credits), the IRS expects you to make quarterly tax payments.
+That’s because unlike a traditional W-2 employee, your taxes are not withheld from your pay throughout the year.
+As a result, you’ll need Form 1040 ES to figure out if (and how much) you owe in quarterly taxes.

-What Is 1040 ES?
+What is Form 1040 ES?

-This helps you estimate how much tax you owe so you can make accurate payments throughout the year.
+Form 1040 ES is essentially a worksheet that helps you calculate your taxable income and determine how much you owe in taxes so you can make accurate quarterly payments throughout the year.

-Why Do I Need the Form 1040 ES to Pay Quarterly Taxes?
+Why do I need the Form 1040 ES to pay quarterly taxes?

-How Is the Form 1040 ES Different From Form 1040?
+How is the Form 1040 ES different from Form 1040?

-Who Uses the Form 1040 ES?
+Who uses the Form 1040 ES?

 You may also need to make estimated payments if you earn significant income from certain sources, like a business you own or a trust.

-Where Do I Send My Form 1040 ES?
+Where do I send my Form 1040 ES?

 Confused about self-employment taxes?
 We’re here to help!